qtile/qtile/docs/manual/wayland.rst

 with XWayland support, and that XWayland is installed on the system from startup.
 XWayland will be started the first time it is needed.

+Edit: In order to have XWayland support in Qtile, `wlroots` and `pywlroots` must be built with XWayland support, and XWayland must be installed on the system at startup.
+It will be started the first time it is needed.

 XWayland windows sometimes don't receive mouse events
 -----------------------------------------------------